-Store for up to 48 hours, but best when fresh to avoid losing the strength of the nutrients.
+Store for up to 48 hours, but it is best when fresh to avoid losing the strength of the nutrients.

-This juice is packed with powerful antioxidants and nutrients that help with inflammatory diseased and improve joint health.
+This juice is packed with powerful antioxidants and nutrients that help with inflammatory diseases and improve joint health.

 Let's discover the Anti-inflammatory properties of these ingredients.